Western Mustangs: Athletic facilities

 There are a number of gyms, facilities, and rooms that teams use for practicing and games.

-TD Stadium
+Western Alumni Stadium

-The TD Stadium was built in 2000 and has a capacity of 8,000.
-It is the home of the Western Mustangs football team.
+The Western Alumni Stadium (formerly, TD Stadium) was built in 2000 and has a capacity of 8,000.
+It is the home of the Western Mustangs football and lacrosse teams.
 The field size abides by CFL regulations and features an infill turf playing surface with a 2" rubberized e-layer.
 Surrounding the field is an eight-lane, 400m outdoor track and long-jump pit.

 Mustangs Field

 Mustangs Field was opened in 2013 and acts as the playing surface for the soccer and lacrosse teams.
 The field can seat up to 600 people in the stand-alone bleachers.

 Alumni Field

 Alumni Field was opened in 2013 and is the primary field for the men's and women's rugby teams.
 It is one of a few fields in Canada that is certified through the International Rugby Board.
 The field can seat up to 600 people in stand-alone bleachers.